superbox-dev/keba_keenergy/README.md

 A Home Assistant integration for heaters with a KEBA KeEnergy control system.

+This integration support a lot of sensors and control entities for the ...

+* heat pump
+* heating circuit
+* solar circuit
+* hot water tank
+* buffer tank
+* external heat source

 Looking for more information?
 The [Wiki](https://github.com/superbox-dev/keba_keenergy/wiki) contains in-depth documentation.

 ## Getting started